coupergateway/couper/docs/website/content/2.configuration/4.block/jwt.md

   },
   {
     "default": "",
     "description": "Mapping of granted permissions to additional granted permissions.
-Maps values from `permissions_claim` and those created from `beta_roles_map`.
+Maps values from `permissions_claim` and those created from `roles_map`.
 The map is called recursively.
 Mutually exclusive with `permissions_map_file`.", "name": "permissions_map",
     "type": "object"
   },